brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 I'm not going to get into the details of the wireless part of this project in this article - more on that later.

-NOTE: I'm using the term "RP2040" here in a general sense.
-Everything described will also work on the RP2350.
+NOTE: Things are slightly different for the RP2350.
+I will update this document shortly to reflect those differences.

 # Background: The SWD Interface and Debugging Basics